Overview

 = Rs 43,391

 Every month, Rs 43,391 leaves your account.
-The proportion going to interest versus principal is what changes.
+What changes is the proportion going to interest versus principal.

-Use the loan-amortization-calculator-india to get this figure instantly without manual computation, and to generate the full schedule automatically.
+The loan-amortization-calculator-india gets you this figure instantly without manual computation, and generates the full schedule automatically.

 Step 3: Build Month 1 of the Schedule